future caps learn to play presented by world wide technology

 It is strongly recommended that participants complete a Learn to Skate class through their local rink prior to enrolling in District Mites.
 Many rinks in DC, Maryland, and Virginia have regular ice skating sessions which are open to the public and are a great way to gain experience and confidence on the ice.
 For those looking to register for a Learn to Skate program, please contact your local rink.
 For a full list of Capitals Rink Partners, visit https://www.nhl.com/capitals/info/rink-partners.

-The Future Caps Learn to Play program is offered at thirteen (13) local rinks.
+The Future Caps Learn to Play program is offered at various local rinks.
 For a list of participating rinks and Future Caps sessions, please CLICK HERE.

 We are sorry to hear that!
-If you are able to give notice prior to your equipment fitting, you are able to cancel your registration, and our staff will work towards processing your refund.
+If you are able to give notice prior to ordering your equipment, you are able to cancel your registration, and our staff will work towards processing your refund.
 Please e-mail firstname.lastname@example.org with any cancellation notices.

 We have waitlists for all Future Caps programs.
 If you are interested in a session that is full, please register for the waitlist.
 We will do our best to contact participants on the waitlist as new spots open up.